ljessendk/bazel-avr-crossplatform/example3/README.md

 This example performs multiplatform builds by defining wrapper rules for existing rules.
-The new wrapper rules accepts a 'platforms' argument.
+One wrapper rule for each platform and rule combination.